HybirdCorp/creme_crm/doc/en/Tutorial - Code a module.rst

   model (there are other classes, like ``EntityCellRelation`` for example).
 - The line with ``SearchConfigItem`` is for the global search configuration : this one will use the field 'name' for beavers.
+- We add a menu entry in the section "Directory", normally created by the app ``persons`` (that's why we add this app as dependency, with the attribute ``dependencies``).
+We create this entry only if no entry corresponding to our app already exists in data base (it's a perfectible way to try not to modify the menu after the first run of the command…).

 The code is run by the command ``creme_populate``.
 It 'populates' the data base for our app.
 In ``creme/``, run : ::